eichblatt/deadstream/docs/Building Pi Image.md

 (env) deadhead@timemachinev3:~/deadstream $ pip install ipython
 (env) deadhead@timemachinev3:~/deadstream $ ipython -i timemachine/main.py

+## Version 2

+In order for the rewind button to work, we need to be in version 2 boards.
+Add `dtoverlay=gpio-shutdown` to the file `/boot/config.txt`

 ## Update the code

 To install the package on the machine, ie, to run it on startup, run the update.sh script